To watch Sally talking about why her latest novel, The Ides of Daisy March, is so personal to her click here.

 If you would like to know more do have a look at the video interview on this site.

 I love to write, but sometimes it takes a back seat to the demands of our pets.
-We have two dogs, one of whom is a working therapy dog, and some rescued cats.
+We have three dogs, one of whom is a working therapy dog, and some rescued cats.
 Connie, our therapy dog, is often asked to give talks about her work.
 On account of her being a dog, I write these for her, and also speak on her behalf.
 But she does sit beside me looking very professional.
 Mostly!

 What makes you write?’ and ‘Is this one your life story?’ are the two questions I am most often asked.
 The first is almost unanswerable.
 To say ‘well, these people came into my head and I had to find out what they would do next’ is the nearest I can get to a coherant response.
 They then live and breathe in my imagination and obsess me until their story is written.
 It probably makes me a very uncomfortable, (and mildly schizophrenic) person to live with.